huang2002/pytorch-template/README.md

-# pytorch-mnist
+# pytorch-template

-This repository serves as a practice project, encompassing a hand-written digit recognition model based on the MNIST dataset, implemented using PyTorch.
+This is a personal template repository for PyTorch projects.
+A hand-written digit recognition model is included as example.

 ## File Structure